Ecwid/ecwid-api-docs/includes/_orders.md

 orderComments | string  | Order comments
-volumeDiscount | number | Subtotal based discount sum customerId | number  | Unique customer internal ID (if the order is placed by a registered user) hidden | boolean | Determines if order is hidden in sales records membershipBasedDiscount | number | Customer group based discount sum totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group discount | number | The sum of applied discounts without coupon discount.
+volumeDiscount | number | Subtotal based discount sum customerId | number  | Unique customer internal ID (if the order is placed by a registered user) hidden | boolean | Determines if the order is hidden (removed from the list).
+Applies to unfinished orders only. membershipBasedDiscount | number | Customer group based discount sum totalAndMembershipBasedDiscount | number | The sum of discount based on subtotal AND customer group discount | number | The sum of applied discounts without coupon discount.
 To get the total order discount, take the sum of `couponDiscount` and `discount`